Some fine walks amongst superb scenery!

 The northern coast of Portugal is simply very beautiful.
 In an area famous for its young wine, Vinho Verde, you will find a lush green landscape, quiet beaches, traditional villages and excellent local cuisine.
 Our 2 leaders, 2 grades walking programme allows us to fully explore the area as we cross the Rio Minho, into Galicia, Spain, visit the Ancora Valley, and also go up into the Serra d'Agra mountains following ancient tracks.
 Following are examples of the walks that we plan to include in our walking programme, to give you an idea of the terrain and mileage.
 The final walking programme will be confirmed by your group leaders at the daily briefings.

-Grade 4: This gentle introduction to the area is centred on the valley of the river Ancora itself.
-We walk through lush green fields still farmed in the classic Minho style.
-Charming villages dot the valley.
+Ancora Valley walk (Grade 4): This gentle introduction to the area is centred on the valley of the river Ancora itself.
+We walk through lush green fields still farmed in the classic Minho style and pass charming villages decorating the valley.
 At the centre of the walk is the river Ancora with its many old crossing points and its sparkling crystal clear waters.
-Grade 6: 16.5km; Ascent/descent: minimal

-Our walk begins at the ancient monastery of S Joao de Agra and follows a route over the open rocky mountains with the rough slopes of the Serra d'Agra all around.
-From the village of S Lourenço de Montaria we follow the lower slopes of the Serra D'Agra as we walk through farming villages along the spring line.
+S. João-Montaria and Gondar (Grade 4 and 6): Our walk begins at the ancient monastery of S Joao de Agra and follows a route over the open rocky mountains with the rough slopes of the Serra d'Agra all around.
+From the village of S Lourenço de Montaria we follow the lower slopes of the Serra D'Agra as we pass through farming villages along the spring line.
 We complete the walk by descending into the lush valley where fields & vineyards surround the village of Gondar.

 After a relaxing morning, our transfer coach will take us to our second centre.

-We spend our days at Castro Laboreiro, which is overlooked by its ancient castle, walking in the high mountain meadows and rolling moorland as well as among towering granite crags and hidden wooded valleys.
+We spend our days at Castro Laboreiro, which is overlooked by its ancient castle, walking in the high mountain meadows and rolling moorland as well as amongst towering granite crags and hidden wooded valleys.
+Following are examples of the walks that we plan to include in our walking programme, to give you an idea of the terrain and mileage.
+The final walking programme will be confirmed by your group leaders at the daily briefings.

-Based partly on a local waymarked route this walk explores the valley below Castro Laboreiro and visits many of the tiny villages in the area letting us see some traditional farming and the way of life of the area.
+Trilho Castrejo: Partially based on a local waymarked route, this trail explores the lush valley below Castro Laboreiro and visits many of the tiny colourful villages in the area.
+Today we can explore some traditional farming and the relaxed way of life of the area.
+Sweet scent of flora, pastel traditional buildings, and plenty of time for relaxation...you won't want to leave!

-A contrast to our other walks in the area, this walk along pleasant easy tracks and through villages also explores the moorland area to the east of Castro Laboreiro.
-As the walk climbs to the border with Spain it gives extensive views over the whole region.
+Alto de Gontim: A contrast to our other walks in the area, this enjoyable walk takes us along pleasant easy tracks and through pretty colourful Mediterranean villages.
+We explore the moorland area to the east of Castro Laboreiro.
+As the walk climbs to the border with Spain it gives extensive panoramic mountain and valley views over the whole region.

-Our third centre in the Peneda-Geres National Park is Peneda.
+Our second centre in the Peneda-Geres National Park is Peneda.
 We walk between centres today, across the mountains, with our luggage being transferred separately.
-Our hotel, once a pilgrim's hostel for the sanctuary of Nossa Senhora da Peneda, has been imaginatively concerted into a high quality hotel.

-CASTRO LABOREIRO TO PENEDA: This walk links our two centres.
-After passing through villages the route passes through a wild, open, mountain section.
-Finally it gives magnificent views over the village of Peneda as it descends to the village on an ancient track.
-(It may be possible to transfer the short distance by mini–bus for those who would prefer to not do the walk, however this will incur a cost, which will be at your own expense).
+After passing through colourful villages, the route meanders through a wild, open mountain section before descending onto an ancient track where we can enjoy magnificent views over Peneda as we descend to the village.
+It may be possible to transfer the short distance by mini–bus for those who would prefer to not do the walk, however this will incur a cost at your own expense.

-Our walking programme from Peneda is set to the backdrop of trees, crags and waterfalls.
+Our walking programme from Peneda is set to the backdrop of trees, rocky crags and cascading waterfalls.
 This remote region has protected the natural landscape of the area.
+Following are examples of the walks that we plan to include in our walking programme, to give you an idea of the terrain and mileage.
+The final walking programme will be confirmed by your group leaders at the daily briefings.

-A walk descending the valley below Peneda with lush vegetation and fascinating villages.
+Valley of Rio da Peneda: An enjoyable walk descending into the valley below Peneda with lush vegetation and fascinating colourful villages.
+A picture perfect day!

-Transfer by road to Oporto Airport for return flight to the UK
+Transfer by road to Porto Airport for return flight to the UK

 Departure dates for your selected tour